Protect your business

 • do not pay the ransom, even if the amount seems small.
 There is no guarantee that you’ll get your data back, and paying a ransom could put you at risk of further attacks – if an attacker sees that you're willing to pay them, they might try to target you again.
 It's also a financial incentive for online criminals to continue this type of activity and it may even breach sanctions regimes

 • get your network offline immediately.
-The faster you do this, the more you can contain the spread of the malicious software.
-You can do this by taking out network cables from your workstation, disabling WiFi and unplugging your router
+The faster you do this, the more you can contain the spread of the software.
+You can do this by taking out cables from your workstation, disabling and unplugging your

-• restore your system from your most recent backup or restore your computer to its factory settings and reinstall your operating system if you don’t have a backup – but note that this will likely erase all your files.
+• restore your system from your most recent backup or do a and reinstall your operating system if you don’t have a backup – but note that this will likely erase all your files.
 Before restoring, you could take a backup of the encrypted files to try to decrypt them later

 • check to see if you have 'real' ransomware on your computer.
 Scammers sometimes only claim to have installed ransomware as a tactic to get you to pay them.
 If you can still access your files, there may not actually be ransomware there.
 Get help from an IT professional if you're not sure